aws-samples/sample-client-for-amazon-bedrock/cloudformation/README.md

 # Web Sample Client for Bedrock

-Those Cloudformation are used to deploy on AWS and use can
+Deploy your Sample Client for Bedrock on AWS using cloudformation

 ## Deployment